MDSplus/Documentation/docs/reference/mdstcl.md

 ### `dispatch/check [/reset]`
 Returns a failure status if the failed essential flag is set successfully.

 When data acquisition phases are dispatched, a failure flag is set if any action marked as essential (see the `set node` command) fails during execution.
 The `dispatch/check` command checks on the current state of that failure flag.
 If the flag is set, the `dispatch/check` command will return a failure status, otherwise it will return a success status.

 If the `/reset` qualifier is used, the failure flag will be reset after the check is made so that subsequent `dispatch/check` commands will return a success status unless another essential action subsequently fails before the next `dispatch/check` command is issued.

 ### `dispatch/phase phase-name [/noaction] [/synch=N] [/log] [/monitor=MONITOR_SERVER]`
-* When this command runs, all actions assigned to a named phase are dispatched to action servers for execution.
+This command dispatches all actions assigned to a named phase to action servers for execution.
   * This command uses the action table created by a `dispatch/build`, therefore a `dispatch/build` command must be given before using the `dispatch/phase` command for any pulse file.
   * Actions are dispatched in order of the action's sequence number, or if the sequence is an expression containing other nodes, the action will be dispatched if all the actions in the expression have completed and the expression evaluates to a true value.